Mathematical formulation of quantum mechanics: The "new quantum theory"

 Werner Heisenberg's matrix mechanics was the first successful attempt at replicating the observed quantization of atomic spectra.
 Later in the same year, Schrödinger created his wave mechanics.
 Schrödinger's formalism was considered easier to understand, visualize and calculate as it led to differential equations, which physicists were already familiar with solving.
 Within a year, it was shown that the two theories were equivalent.

 Schrödinger himself initially did not understand the fundamental probabilistic nature of quantum mechanics, as he thought that the absolute square of the wave function of an electron should be interpreted as the charge density of an object smeared out over an extended, possibly infinite, volume of space.
 It was Max Born who introduced the interpretation of the absolute square of the wave function as the probability distribution of the position of a pointlike object.
 Born's idea was soon taken over by Niels Bohr in Copenhagen who then became the "father" of the Copenhagen interpretation of quantum mechanics.
 Schrödinger's wave function can be seen to be closely related to the classical Hamilton–Jacobi equation.
 The correspondence to classical mechanics was even more explicit, although somewhat more formal, in Heisenberg's matrix mechanics.
 In his PhD thesis project, Paul Dirac discovered that the equation for the operators in the Heisenberg representation, as it is now called, closely translates to classical equations for the dynamics of certain quantities in the Hamiltonian formalism of classical mechanics, when one expresses them through Poisson brackets, a procedure now known as canonical quantization.

-To be more precise, already before Schrödinger, the young postdoctoral fellow Werner Heisenberg invented his matrix mechanics, which was the first correct quantum mechanics–– the essential breakthrough.
+Already before Schrödinger, the young postdoctoral fellow Werner Heisenberg invented his matrix mechanics, which was the first correct quantum mechanics – the essential breakthrough.
 Heisenberg's matrix mechanics formulation was based on algebras of infinite matrices, a very radical formulation in light of the mathematics of classical physics, although he started from the index-terminology of the experimentalists of that time, not even aware that his "index-schemes" were matrices, as Born soon pointed out to him.
 In fact, in these early years, linear algebra was not generally popular with physicists in its present form.